Meod831/Skin-Cancer-Classification/README.md

 # Skin Cancer Classification (SCC) App

+## Disclaimer
+This application is for informational purposes only and does not replace professional diagnosis or adivce.
+Users are advised to go see a specialtist to get a true diagnosis.

 ## Project Description

 This PyQt-based GUI application allows users to upload images and classify skin lesions using a custom EfficientNet model.
 It also keeps records of the classifications.